-Are you tired of being cooped up in the house?
+Updated: 03.02.2019: Are you tired of being cooped up in the house?
 In many parts of the U.S., it’s been a rough winter.
 Right now, all I’m thinking about is a spring road trip.
-If you need a winter weather break sooner rather than later, drive this Southern California itinerary to satisfy your need for the open road.
+If you need a winter weather break sooner rather than later, here’s a Southern California spring road trip to satisfy your need for the open road.

 Your Southern California spring road trip starts and ends in Los Angeles

 Planning a road trip in the California or other parts of the U.S.?
-Start with our USA Road Trip Travel Planning Resources.
+Start with our USA Road Trip Planner.

 Did you know that we publish a weekly broadcast with the latest articles from My Itchy Travel Feet, timely trip inspiration and travel deals?
 Subscribe by clicking here and checking the “Weekly Updates” box.
 We offer a monthly newsletter, too.
 Why not sign up for both?

 Disclosure: Toyota U.S.A. provided this travel experience but the opinions are my own.